virtualagc/virtualagc/yaShuttle/ported/README.md

   * `/?C ... ?/` &mdash; TBD.
 This is used only within the `COMPACTIFY` procedure in the module HALINCL/SPACELIB, and the conditional code only appears to be the printing of certain messages possibly useful in debugging.
   * `/?P ... ?/` &mdash; For conditional code exclusive to the primary flight software.

+Besides those, there seem to be the following constructs:
+  * `/%INCLUDE module-name %/`
+  * `/* $%module-name - function-name */`

+I think that the former may indicate that source code from a particular module is supposed to be included, and that the latter may indicate that a particular external function resides in a particular module.
+On the other hand, constructs like this appear only in the STREAM module, and in the particular uses there I don't find that they seem to have any obvservable effect.
+In other words, my approach to them is simply to ignore them.

 # The Vocabulary, States, and Tokens

 ## Background